bobalicious/amoss/README.md

 As a final option, you can install directly from this page, using the following 'Deploy to Salesforce' button.

+##### Note

-> NOTE: if running from the branch 'main', you should enter 'main' into the 'Branch/Tag/Commit:' field of 'Salesforce Deploy'.
+If running from the branch 'main', you should enter 'main' into the 'Branch/Tag/Commit:' field of 'Salesforce Deploy'.

-> This is because of a bug in that application that incorrectly selects the default branch as 'master' (https://github.com/afawcett/githubsfdeploy/issues/43)
+This is because of a bug in that application that incorrectly selects the default branch as 'master' (https://github.com/afawcett/githubsfdeploy/issues/43)

 <a href="https://githubsfdeploy.herokuapp.com">
   <img alt="Deploy to Salesforce"